SESSION OVERVIEW

 Sharp question met with total deflection.

-D- — The answer does not address the specific question about firing ministers and instead provides unrelated talking points.
+D- — The answer does not address the gas tax question and instead focuses on wage growth, which is unrelated.

 Pierre Poilievre